Global Affairs Major

 Advice to Applicants

 The Global Affairs major is by application in the sophomore year, with a total class size of about 50 students.

 Current underclassmen should review the requirements of the major and the FAQs, selecting courses with an eye toward the economics, language, and quantitative analysis (GLBL 121) requirements.
 Students interested in the international development track who have already completed introductory economics, may also consider intermediate microeconomics in their semesters' courses.

-Current sophomores who have already identified the track which encompasses their specific interest in global affairs, may also want to consider a course relevant to that intended track.
+Current sophomores who have already identified their intended track may also want to consider a course relevant to that intended track.